 As well, there remains some concrete proof that their love story is real.
 Inside the house of horrors, Galiński scratched their names and prison numbers on a wall in Cell 20 inside Block 11 and the etching was discovered after the war.
 An image of Galiński’s painstaking etchings is provided here:

 “531 Galiński Edward + 6.VII.1944r.
-19880 Mally Zimetbaum +” The inscription includes the prisoner numbers and the names of the escapees, as well as the date they were captured: July 6, 1944
+19880 Mally Zimetbaum +” The inscription includes the prisoner numbers and the names of the escapees, as well as seemingly the date they were captured: July 6, 1944

-In their essential book, The Death Factory: Document on Auschwitz (1966), Auschwitz locksmiths Ota Kraus and Erich Kulka, both Czechs, allege that Malka (or Mala or Mally) was “secretly sentenced to be burnt alive.”
+In The Death Factory: Document on Auschwitz (1966), Auschwitz locksmiths Ota Kraus and Erich Kulka, both Czechs, allege that Malka (or Mala or Mally) was “secretly sentenced to be burnt alive.”
 If it was a secret, who knew?
 There are various storylines to consider as to the nature of Mala’s murder, as well as how Galiński was killed.
 Given that the details are grim, it stands to reason that a somewhat sanitized, storybook version might rise to the fore.
 Regardless of whether or not Malka knew her destiny, there is ample evidence to claim she remained defiant.

 Such quotes might be deemed apocryphal but there were some reliable witnesses for her heroism.
 The Auschwitz survivor Raya Kagan referred to Zimetbaum’s valour within her Session 70 testimony for the trial of Adolf Eichmann, delivered on June 8, 1961 and her recollections have been corroborated by Auschwitz survivor Primo Levi in his 1986 book The Drowned and the Saved, (I sommersi e i salvati).
 Levi recalls Zimetbaum as a Birkenau interpreter and messenger who “enjoyed a certain amount of freedom of movement.”
 She was therefore akin to Vrba and Wetzler in that her multi-lingual abilities had made her valuable for the smooth running of the complex.